sara-sabr/rp-azuredevops-templater/README.md

 3. Open Firefox
 4. Ensure you have installed your extension for your organization.
 5. Browse to the project/organzation.
+6. In your organization you must create a Query with the following settings then save: https://github.com/sara-sabr/rp-azuredevops-templater/blob/main/documentation/QuerySettings.png
+7. Create a Folder in Shared Queries, called "Automation," then move the saved query into the newly created folder: https://github.com/sara-sabr/rp-azuredevops-templater/blob/main/documentation/QueryLocation.png

 ### Publishing Production